canonical/postgresql-k8s-operator/docs/explanation/logs.md

 # Logs

-The list of all the charm components are well described in the "[Architecture](/explanation/architecture)".
+This page summarizes all log types in Charmed PostgreSQL to simplify troubleshooting.

-It is a dedicated section to highlight logs for each component to simplify troubleshooting.
+For an overview of all charm components, see [](/explanation/architecture).

 ## Core logs

 PostgreSQL and Patroni logs can be found in `/var/log/postgresql` within the `postgresql` container of each unit:

 ```text
 > ls -alh /var/log/postgresql/
 total 60K